sehaj11-007/Induction_report/README.md

 10:30🕦 to 11:30

-The math teacher teach us about differentiation .
+The math teacher teaching about differentiation .

 🕦11:30 to 12:30.